imdatngo/gowhere/README.md

 ## TODO ##

 - [x] Publish!
+- [x] Ability to add custom operators
+- [x] Ability to add custom conditions
 - [ ] Full tests with 100% code coverage
-- [ ] Ability to add custom operators
 - [ ] Manipulate the conditions?
 Such as `HasCondition()`, `UpdateCondition()`, `RemoveCondition()`?

 ## License ##